What happens in the vagus…

 Actually, what happens in the vagus nerve doesn’t stay in the vagus nerve.
 It leaves, taking information about the body’s organs to the brain via “afferent fibers”, and is considered the reason why we have a gut-brain connection.
 Much attention is being given to this key connector in treating gastrointestinal and psychiatric disorders, and, in a recent review article, Breit, S. et al. share promising evidence that vagus nerve stimulation (VNS) (and meditation techniques) could be adjunct therapies to support a number of conditions, such as treatment-refractory depression, stress disorders, inflammatory diseases, and mood and anxiety issues.

-Not surprisingly, nutrition support including probiotics and antioxidants impact vagus nerve activity via their role in the gut microbiota.
-The gut microbiotia’s communication with the brain involves the vagus nerve, and this interaction may lead to mediating effects on the brain and, subsequently, behavior.
+Not surprisingly, nutrition support including probiotics and antioxidants impacts vagus nerve activity via their role in the gut microbiota.
+The gut microbiota communication with the brain involves the vagus nerve, and this interaction may lead to mediating effects on the brain and, subsequently, behavior.

-Currently approved by the FDA for depression and seizure preventions, VNS is a promising adjunct therapy, claims Breit S. et al, for severe anxiety disorders.
+Currently approved by the FDA for depression and seizure prevention, VNS is a promising adjunct therapy, claims Breit S. et al, for severe anxiety disorders.